Guidance for bus staff

 - Say hello and state the bus number and destination especially if the bus does not have audio visual announcements onboard.
 This will also help the vision impaired passenger to know that they have your attention.
 Ask if they will need to be informed when the bus is approaching their destination and if they need to you alert them when theirs is the next stop.

 - Some passengers may need support when paying the fare.
 If they use a smartcard or contactless payment method, it may be difficult or impossible for them to find the scanner.
-Under normal circumstances it could make it easier if the driver was to scan the card on their behalf.
-But given social distancing requirements you may need to give them verbal directions.
+It may be easier to scan the card on their behalf or you may need to give them verbal directions.
 E.g. ‘it’s to the right of your left hand and further forward’.

 - People with sight loss will often have difficulty finding a seat.
-During the pandemic, and when it is possible that some seats are blocked off it will be even harder for them to do so.
-Please ask the passenger if they need help identifying a vacant seat and that is a safe distance from other passengers.
+Please assist the passenger if they need help identifying a vacant seat.

 - Please describe where the seat is – for example “the first row of seats facing forward on the right” or, “the seventh row of seats on your left.
 There is a step up just before you get there.”